JuanFerMartinez/JuanFerMartinez/README.md

 ---

-### 🧭 “Building ideas through code — for the world.”
+### 🧭 "Engineering is how I build ideas — coding is how I bring them to life."